Pistonite/botw-recipe/dump/console/README.md

 - `000000/409600` is the current progress in the current chunk
 - `:^ 0` is the current status code

-## Setting up the PC
+## Setting up the PC (optional)
-1. Close the game and open `ftpd` on the switch
+You only need to setup the PC if you are running Linux and want to use the automated scripts
-2. On your PC, open a terminal and run the following commands.
+1. Open a terminal and run the following commands.
 Please make sure you know which directory you are running the commands in.
     ```bash
     git clone https://github.com/Pistonight/botw-recipe
     ```
-    **Alternative to git**: Click on `<> Code` on this page, then download the repo as a zip file and extract it.
-3. Enter the directory in terminal or open it in your file manager
-    ```bash
-    cd botw-recipe
-    ```
-4. **For those with `task` installed**: Create a file called `.env` in the repo, then add the following line to it.
+2. Create a file called `.env` in the root of the repo, then add the following line to it.
 Change the IP address and port to the address displayed in `ftpd` on the switch.
     ```
-    CONSOLE_ADDR: 192.168.0.161:5000
+    CONSOLE_ADDR=192.168.0.161:5000
     ```

 ## Configuring the dump